Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 Led by Ailey Verdelle

-Competencies: Effective Communication, Media Fluency, Collaboration
+Competencies: Effective Communication, Collaboration, Perseverance

 Class size: 10